lukel97/llvm-lnt/docs/developer_guide.rst

 Installation
 ------------

 See :ref:`quickstart` for setting up an installation.
-Use the "develop" option when running ~/lnt/setup.py.
+Make sure to do an editable install with ``pip install --editable .``.

 Running LNT's Regression Tests
 ------------------------------